DataDog/datadog-agent/Dockerfiles/agent/README.md

 You can find the templates in manifests/rbac [here](https://github.com/DataDog/datadog-agent/tree/master/Dockerfiles/manifests/rbac).
 This will create the Service Account in the default namespace, a Cluster Role with the above rights and the Cluster Role Binding.

+### Node label collection

+The agent can collect node labels from the APIserver and report them as host tags.
+This feature is disabled by default, as it is usually redundant with cloud provider host tags.
+If you need to do so, you can provide a node label -> host tag mapping in the `DD_KUBERNETES_NODE_LABELS_AS_TAGS` environment variable.
+The format is the inline JSON described in the [tagging section](#Tagging).

 ## Log collection

 The Datadog Agent can collect logs from containers starting at the version 6.
 Two installations are possible: